 Bend the arms from the elbow upward and confront the two palms of the hands.
 Place the two palms together and keep the folded palms facing the chest.
 Say the word Namaste and while saying the word bow the head slightly.
 You also gently close your eyes, as it were, to look into the inner spirit – theirs and yours.
 Rather than shaking hands or a kiss on the cheek in different cultures, Namaste is a non-contact form of respectful and spiritual greeting.

 Namaste could be just a casual or formal greeting, a cultural courtesy or an act of worship.
 However, there is far more to it than meets the eye.
 The actual meeting between people is the meeting of their higher consciousness or true selves.
-When we greet one another with Namaste, it means,’may my higher consciousness be combined with your higher consciousness’, indicated by the folded palms placed prior to the torso.
+When we greet one another with New York City Bat Removal, it means,’may my higher consciousness be combined with your higher consciousness’, indicated by the folded palms placed prior to the torso.
 The bowing down of the mind is a gracious form of extending friendship in love, respect and humility.

 Spiritual Significance of Namaste: